kittisak0869961929/GBL-Performance-Task/README.md

 Interaction between UI elements such as buttons or input fields must trigger the execution of code in order to fulfil the requirements stated above.

+## PREFAB CREATION

+This task only requires one prefab, for use as a blueprint to instantiate objects from.
+This prefab should be clean, functional, and well structured.
+In my example above, I created a Cube and attached an Animator component.

 ## OBJECT SPAWNING/DESTROYING

 Objects should be instantiated and destroyed using standard Unity functions.
-Objects created must be created using a prefab as a template.
-This means you must first create a prefab with whatever components necessary to complete the task.
-In my example above, I created a Cube and attached an Animator component, which I then assigned an Animator Controller to (you will be provided with an Animator controller under Assets/Art/Animators).
+Instantiation of objects should be done by using your predefined prefab.

 ## OBJECT PLACEMENT